ronanduddy/Dockerised-Ruby-on-Rails/README.md

 make install
 ```

-It will take about 5 minutes to the run [installer](installer.sh).
+It will take about 5 minutes to run the [installer](installer.sh).

-Now an `app` directory has been created which will contain a Rails app with a [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).

-You can now copy/move and rename the `app` directory to whatever and where ever you like.
+Now an `app` directory will be created containing the Rails application.
+This directory can now be copied/moved and renamed to whatever and where ever you like.
 It is its own Rails project!
-Search and replace `myapp` with the name you want to call your new Rails app.
+Search and replace instances of `myapp` with the name you want to call your new Rails app.

-While in the `app` directory run the following to setup your generated app
+While in the Rails directory run the following to setup your generated app
 ```Shell
 make setup
 ```